reiver/star-wars-toy-photography/README.md

 Examples of _realistic Star Wars toy photography_ was shown in the [Examples](#examples) section.

+(Another form of **Star Wars toy photography** is where the photographer wants the Star Wars action figure to look like a small toy in the photo.)

 **This article is going to focus on _realistic Star Wars toy photography_.**